sourcegraph/handbook/content/support/support-workflow.md

 - **Those involved:** AE + CE + support > (Engineering) + Product
 - **Details:** Channels must be named with trial- or support- somewhere in the title to link to Zendesk.
 In some cases where the customer creates the channel in their Slack account, we need IT Tech Ops to set-up a special Zap.
 If a channel cannot be linked via automation, it is noted in our [Customer Exception list](customer-exceptions.md) and is manually triaged.
 Every new post in these channels automatically create a record in Zendesk via a Zapier integration (it does not create new tickets for every new comment in a thread).
 While that creates some noise, it also ensures nothing falls through the cracks and we are able to capture all conversations that happen and gather the associated data and insights -- plus, it’s easier to merge/delete in Zendesk than remember to manually send a Slack post to Zendesk.
 Our CEs are ultimately responsible for these channels and there is huge value-add for them to engage with customers here frequently.
 There is equal value in addressing customer questions/issues with reasonable responsiveness, and support is in a better position to do so.
 The special steps associated with these channels are outlined above.

+### #help channel in Community Slack account

+- **Purpose:** Provided as an avenue for our community members (champions, open source, SaaS offering users) to get help.
+- **Those involved:** Support, product, marketing (especially our community team)
+- **Details:** This is the one channel in our Community Slack account that is linked to Zendesk to create a ticket for each post.
+Support's role is to make sure no post gets left behind.
+Others at Sourcegraph may jump in and help, and that is great!
+We just want to make sure everyone gets the help they need.

 ### Internal Slack channel #customer-support

 - **Purpose:** Where the customer support team communicates with folks outside the team and vice versa.
 Always okay to ask questions here, collaborate on a customer issue, etc